herrbert74/herrbert74.github.io/_posts/2024-06-27-architecture-related-decisions-introduction.markdown

 In this article series, I wanted to talk only about smaller decisions as they influence other parts of the architecture, but due to the above reasons, in this introductory article, I will talk about app architecture and presentation layer architecture.

 In the rest of the series, I will write about decisions that will influence several parts of the architecture, in particular:
-* Monads
+* Result Monad and Error handling
 * Mapping
 * Response classes
-* Error handling
 * Finally, some smaller decisions

 As always, I researched the internet for related articles.
 If there is a good one, I don't want to steal or repeat the information in it.
 I will link to all of these blog posts, commenting on them and expanding on them as necessary.
-I hope this will mean for a lot of you to go down a lot of rabbit holes and read not only these six articles but much more.
+I hope this will mean for a lot of you to go down a lot of rabbit holes and read not only these five articles but much more.

 ## Google recommendations